deniselashlley/TheLightTreeYoga/src/pages/mystory/index.md

   self-love and community care for our collective wellbeing and empowerment.
-As a mixed-black bodied woman, she centres the healing of ethnic race-based and patriarchal trauma, exploring and unravelling how these impressions manifest in our bodies and minds to inhibit our true nature, power and magic as women.
+As a mixed-black bodied woman, she centres the healing of ethnic race-based and patriarchal trauma, exploring and unravelling how these impressions manifest in our bodies and minds to inhibit our true nature, power and magic.
 quote: Where is your magic?
 How does it desire to emerge?
 pageLink:
   label: About my teaching